 When I was in 3rd grade, I had an identity crisis.
-Because of my grades and academic awards I considered myself to be the smartest in my class in kindergarten and first grade.
+Because of my grades and the academic awards I received, I considered myself to be the smartest in my class in kindergarten and first grade.
 But in 2nd grade, I ran up against girl who outperformed me in literally everything we did.
 I realized that there are some people out there who, for one reason or another, have things come extremely naturally for them, and I realized I wouldn’t always be the smartest or fastest or strongest or most attractive.
 I didn’t know who I was anymore.
 What would make me unique?
 In 3rd grade, I had to find a niche that would make me different.

-It was about that time I started reading the books on my dads shelves and at friends houses that dealt with church doctrine within the Church of Jesus Christ of Latter-day Saints.
+It was about that time I started reading the books on my dad’s shelves and at friends’ houses that dealt with church doctrine within the Church of Jesus Christ of Latter-day Saints.
 I developed a fascination with doctrine and anything that has been said about the future.
 Scriptures, prophesies, and visions of the last days became my obsession.
 I read every book I could find on the subject.
 Unfortunately, many of these books were filled with the philosophies of men mingled with scripture and portrayed a very apocalyptic view of the future.

 Before I turned 10, my mind was already consumed by a fear of the future.
-I became a "prepper" fanatic and was convinced I wouldn’t have a "normal" life.
-I didn’t bother to learn what GPA meant or what it was good for until about my senior year, because it didn’t matter to me.
+I became a fanatical "prepper" and was convinced I wouldn’t have a "normal" life.
+I didn’t bother to learn what GPA meant or what it was good for until about my senior year, because it simply didn’t matter to me.
 I literally didn’t think colleges would exist by the time I returned from my mission.
-The way I conducted my life from ages 8-18 was based on the assumption that there would be a total economic collapse, that EMPs would obliterate all technology in America, that our Constitution would hang by a thread and we would eventually politically collapse, and that I would spend the rest of my pre-millennial life living in tent cities in the mountains as the United Nations attempts to control the absolute anarchy and civil war raging in the streets.
+The way I conducted my life from ages 8-18 was based on the assumption that there would be a total economic collapse, that EMPs would obliterate all technology in America, that our Constitution would hang by a thread and we would eventually collapse politically, and that I would spend the rest of my pre-millennial life living in tent cities in the mountains as the United Nations attempts to control the absolute anarchy and civil war raging in the streets.

 If you think I’m exaggerating, I can refer you to my 3rd grade and 9th grade crushes who witnessed my fearful fanaticism as clearly as anybody I knew.

 Thankfully, on November 10, 2010, I attended a fireside that forever changed my life and saved me from the fear that was causing me to virtually give up on life.
-The fireside was given by a man with a masters degree in LDS Doctrine and Church History and he spoke on prophecies related to the second coming, the ushering in of the millennium, the destiny of the US Constitution, what God expects of this rising generation.
+The fireside was given by a man who earned a master’s degree in LDS Doctrine and Church History and he spoke on prophecies related to the second coming, the ushering in of the millennium, the destiny of the US Constitution, and what God expects of this rising generation.
 His entire presentation contradicted everything I thought I knew on the subject.
 At first, I was slightly defensive.
 I thought, "I don’t know what books you’re reading, because EVERYTHING I have ever read said that the Constitution fall, America would be destroyed, and we would need to fight for our lives and ‘endure to the end’ until Christ returns to save us from total self-destruction and heals our government."

 It was the most faith-promoting message I had ever consumed on this subject.
-I was incredibly motivated, and I couldn’t stop thinking about it for weeks afterwards.
+I was incredibly motivated, and I couldn’t stop thinking about it for weeks afterward.
 I was filled with excitement and confidence, instead of fear.
 It was as though I had literally experienced John 8:32; "And ye shall know the truth, and the truth shall make you free."

-To be honest, it took me several months to reconcile everything I had learned for the previous decade with this new paradigm.
+To be honest, it took me several months and years to reconcile everything I had learned for the previous decade with this new paradigm.
 I resisted it for a while, but in recent years it has all come together beautifully.
 I’ve finally embraced the prophetic statements given by generations worth of seers and cast off mistaken interpretations by well-meaning members of the Church.

 Now, to my guide.
 These are the resources and tips I highly recommend studying and applying as you learn to see prophecy with new eyes.
 If your life has been anything like mine, this might be the best study of your life.